-These Homemade Chewy Brownies are thick, chewy and made completely from scratch.
+These Homemade Chewy Brownies are thick, fudgy, and made completely from scratch.
 You’ll never need a box mix again!!

-When I first created this recipe it took me a lot of recipe fails to create what I call my perfect brownie.
+When I first created this chewy fudgy brownies recipe, it took me a lot of recipe fails to create what I call my perfect brownie.
 I had several boxes to check to call these my go-to brownies!

 Chewy brownies have a dense interior but not so dense that there isn’t any crumb.
 There should be a little crumb.
 Having thick brownies also helps them to stay chewy.

-- Unsweetened chocolate: These are the baking bars of chocolate sold in the baking isle.
-I like to use Ghirardelli but use whatever brand you prefer.
+Unsweetened chocolate: These are the baking bars of chocolate sold in the baking aisle.
+I like to use Ghirardelli, but use whatever brand you prefer.
 Using unsweetened chocolate really amps up the chocolate flavor in these brownies.

-- Flour: I used all-purpose flour and haven’t tested these with Gluten-Free Flour.
+Flour: I used all-purpose flour and haven’t tested these with Gluten-Free Flour.
 However, Bob’s Red Mill Gluten Free 1 to 1 Baking Flour is a good choice.
-Cake flour and whole wheat flours will not work in this recipe.
+Cake flour and whole wheat flour will not work in this recipe.

-- Cocoa Powder: This is what makes these homemade brownies similar to that boxed version.
-Cocoa powder helps make a chewy brownie and gives it that familiar taste.
+Cocoa Powder: This is what makes these homemade brownies similar to that boxed version.
+Cocoa powder helps make chewy brownies and gives them that familiar taste.
 I prefer using natural cocoa powder and had the best results with it.

-- Oil: Fat is necessary in these brownies to prevent them from drying out.
+Oil: Fat is necessary in these chewy chocolate brownies to prevent them from drying out.
 And it also helps make chewy brownies.

-Maybe my definition of cakey and chewy are different from yours???
-When I think of cakey I think of, well, cake and I don’t consider these to have the same spongey texture of a cake.
+Maybe my definitions of cakey and chewy are different from yours???
+When I think of cakey, I think of, well, cake, and I don’t consider these to have the same spongey texture of a cake.

-These are my tips for making brownies….I can’t guarantee success because unfortunately, brownies are just one of those desserts that are difficult to master.
+These are my tips for making the fudgiest brownies….I can’t guarantee success because, unfortunately, chewy chocolate brownies are just one of those desserts that vary from person to person and can be difficult to master.